novnc/noVNC/docs/API.md

   - Send clipboard contents to server.

 [`RFB.autoscale()`](#rfbautoscale)
-  - Set `RFB.scale` so that the framebuffer fits a specified container.
+  - Set `RFB.viewportScale` so that the framebuffer fits a specified container.

 [`RFB.requestDesktopSize()`](#rfbrequestDesktopSize)
   - Send a request to change the remote desktop size.